Starsky & Hutch: Season 4

 Glaser again voiced his desires to leave during the fourth and final season.
 This time, Starsky's wayward younger brother Nick (John Herzfeld) was introduced, in the episode "Starsky's Brother".
 It was intended that if Glaser was to quit, that the reformed Nick would take David's place on the police force (and allow the series to avoid a title change).
 Ultimately, the disgruntled Glaser decided to return, yet again, to finish out the season.
 Although a fifth season was planned, increasing production costs, Glaser's persistent (and oft-publicized) desire to move on, and declining ratings, brought an end to the series.

 The final episode, "Sweet Revenge" (which has Starsky fighting for his life after being gunned down), originally had its co-lead dying in the early drafts.
 The producers decided to have the character survive, as it was felt that a dead Starsky would disrupt the continuity of reruns/syndication, and preclude the option of the producers' reviving the series in the near future.
-Starsky & Hutch finished #36 in the Nielsen Ratings in their final season.
+Starsky & Hutch finished #36 in the Nielsen Ratings in its final season.
 Network reruns continued on ABC on Tuesday nights until August 21, 1979.

 Syndication

 After its prime-time run, Starsky & Hutch was sold into syndication, and has been shown on several local channels and cable networks (e.g., The National Network, and WWME-CA, also known as MeTV, in Chicago).
 The series made its cable debut on TNT in 1994 and later appeared on TV Land beginning in 2000.
-In 2015-2016, the series aired on cable's El Rey Network on weekday mornings.
+In 2015–2016, the series aired on cable's El Rey Network on weekday mornings.
 Several episodes from the first two seasons can be viewed for free in Minisode and in regular format on Crackle.
 The show has also been broadcast on Cozi TV and getTV.

 List of episodes

 Home media

 Sony Pictures Home Entertainment has released 4 Seasons on DVD in Regions 1 and 2 between 2004 and 2006.

 Mill Creek Entertainment acquired the rights to various television series from the Sony Pictures library including Starsky & Hutch in 2013.
 They re-released the first season on DVD on March 4, 2014.

-Mill Creek released Starsky and Hutch - The Complete Series on DVD in Region 1 on November 11, 2014.
+Mill Creek released Starsky & Hutch - The Complete Series on DVD in Region 1 on November 11, 2014.